 'The use of trees in these corten planters provides a sense of enclosure for an overlooked terrace,' says Adolfo Harrison.
 'Corten steel suits both traditional and contemporary schemes.
 It’s a good way of mixing in a modern material that has an old feel about it.
-The orange hue looks stunning as a backdrop for greenery too.'
+The orange hue looks stunning as a backdrop for greenery, too.'

-8. Style your space
+17. Style your space for an individual look

 Even the smallest backyard or patio can be turned into a great entertaining space, as this patio demonstrates.
 This stunning courtyard backyard has a cozy seating arrangement, surrounded by planting to make it feel secluded.

-10. Create a focal point
+19. Create a striking focal point

 A focal point in the garden that you can see from the house will tie the two spaces together.

 Always use a combination of structural and seasonal planting, such as a stylish and easy mix of low evergreen hedging, grasses and perennials, as seen in this pool area.

 Structural plants form the framework of a garden and help to define the space, so deciding where to position them is an important first step during a makeover or redesign.

-12. Limit your color palette
+21. Limit your color palette

 Co-ordinating seating and walling materials in sympathetic tones allows the planting to take center stage and pulls the space together.